Nate-Wessel/how2osm/readme.md

 To give another example, you could map that a [restaurant](https://wiki.openstreetmap.org/wiki/Tag:amenity%3Drestaurant) exists and serves [Tibetan food](https://wiki.openstreetmap.org/wiki/Key:cuisine) (that's probably spelled out on their menu, along with their hours and address), but it would be impossible to indicate that the neighbourhood contains many people from Tibet, because...
 I guess you'd have to ask them all?
 What would be meant by "many" or even "neighbourhood"?
 People will come to very different conclusions on that one.
 That's not independently _verifiable_.

-Whether there is or is not a [bus stop](https://wiki.openstreetmap.org/wiki/Tag:highway%3Dbus_stop) here is much more verifiable.
+Whether there is or is not a [bus stop](https://wiki.openstreetmap.org/wiki/Tag:highway%3Dbus_stop) in a given spot is much more verifiable.
 In a given context at least, we can probably all agree what counts as a bus stop.
 This verifiability requirement leads OSM to a sort of discreteness that not all mapping efforts share.
 Something does or does not exist, is this type of thing or that type of thing.
 OSM doesn't allow things to kind of exist or exist to a degree.
 It doesn't allow us to have competing versions of reality.

 One important exception to the verifiability rule is [political](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dpolitical) or [administrative boundaries](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative), which often have no tangible existence in the real world.
 These are included for completeness, and because they rarely change, but should generally not be considered as authoritative.
 OSM also doesn't include private or identifiable information.
 You can map a house, but not say who lives there, and you also won't find any property lines in OSM, unless they just so happen to be marked by some physical boundary like a [fence](https://wiki.openstreetmap.org/wiki/Tag:barrier%3Dfence).